 Contemporary purpose: The various scientific research institutes and government agencies are situated there.
 The Marble Palace is a branch of the Russian Museum.

-Legend: They say that the tradition of decorating the envelope of the newborn with a blue or red ribbon appeared in the imperial St. Petersburg.
-In the old times this tradition concerned only the Grand Duke children.
+Legend: Legend says that the tradition of decorating the envelope of the newborn with a blue or red ribbon appeared in the imperial St. Petersburg.
+In the old times, this tradition concerned only the Grand Duke children.
 The boys received the Order of St. Andrew, the girls – the Order of St. Catherine.
 The ribbons of these orders were accordingly of blue and red color.
-After the revolution it was decided to democratize the tradition – that’s how all the new-borns received blue or red ribbons.
+After the revolution, it was decided to democratize the tradition – that’s how all the new-born received blue or red ribbons.